 B. Moses was committed to communication

 But there is also a second change that Moses made to become a leader.
 We can find this principle in verse number 20.
 He committed himself to communication.
 Let me read verse number 20 for you.
 “And you shall teach them the statutes and the laws, and show them the way in which they must walk and the work they must do.”
 (Exodus 18:20 NKJV).
-CBLT has the right principle for this ministry.
-The CBLT leaders have brought you all together so that we may teach you the statutes and the laws of God.
+New Life for Churches has the right principle for this ministry.
+The New Life leaders have brought you all together so that we may teach you the statutes and the laws of God.
 But if it all ends there, He and I are failures.
 We teach you in order that you may communicate to ___________.
 Let me give you two truths about being a good teacher.
 Never forget these two principles.
 Both words begin with the letter “E”.
 Example and Exhortation.

 1. Example.